 Johndarius Akins is a 31-year-old certified nursing assistant (CNA) who graduated from Woodruff Medical Training & Testing in Atlanta.

 Why did you become a certified nursing assistant?
-And did you always want to do this?

 As a child, I dreamt of becoming a pediatrician.
 I knew that I wanted to be a part of the medical field so that I could help people who were in need physically, mentally or emotionally.
 It brings me a sense of joy to lend a helping hand, have a listening ear and to provide the utmost care to others.

 A typical day in the life of a CNA can be challenging but rewarding.
 It consists of helping patients complete activities of daily living such as bathing, dressing, oral care, eating, walking and engaging in social activities.